Steve Douglas (skateboarder)

-Steve Douglas is a retired professional skateboarder and longtime employee of the skateboard industry from London, United Kingdom (UK).
-Since April 2014, he has been the Vice President (VP) of Dwindle Distribution.
+Steve Douglas is a retired professional skateboarder and longtime employee of the skateboard industry from London.
+Since April 2014, he has been the Vice President of Dwindle Distribution.

 Biography

 Early life

 Douglas was born in 1967 in North London.
 He began skateboarding at the age of 10 at various skateparks in the city, such as Uxbridge, Skate City, Rolling Thunder skate park, Crystal Palace Vert Ramp, and Harrow Skate Park.
 Douglas frequented Harrow from the day it opened, along with Rodga Harvey, John Sablosky and Jeremy Henderson.
 Later, the "H-Boyz crew" Douglas helped found would become regulars at Harrow Skate Park.